-I’ve been critiquing scripts for money for around twenty years.
+I’ve been critiquing scripts for clients for twenty plus years.

-In all that time, I’ve gotten one script that was remotely close to being agent-ready.
+In that time, I’ve gotten one script that was close to being agent-ready.
 Writing a screenplay is that difficult.
-Because finding a producer or agent to agree to read your work happens about as often as being struck by lighting while being eaten by a shark, you better not waste that chance.
+Because finding a producer or agent to agree to read your work happens about as often as being struck by lighting while being eaten by a shark, you don’t want to waste that chance.
 If you don’t have a team of friends who can give excellent notes, I don’t know what else you can do but pay someone.

 I am not in the “encourage ’em and string ’em along and squeeze more money out of them” business.
-I’m in the business of giving masses of notes that will propel you into a helpful rewrite.
+I give masses of notes to propel you into a helpful rewrite.

 It’s a ton of money, but you get plenty of bang for that buck.